 Dr Chrissy Roberts

-I am an associate professor in LSHTM’s Clinical Research Department and the lead scientist of the LSHTM Global Health Analytics Group.
+I am an associate professor in LSHTM’s Clinical Research Department and the lead scientist of the LSHTM Global Health Analytics collective.
 Originally trained as a laboratory scientist, the majority of my work is now highly multi-disciplinary, involving bench, field and computer based research.

-Drawing on a diverse skills set, I apply mixed methods from epidemiology, laboratory sciences, data science & analytics to a broad range of public health problems.
-As a research methodologist, I am particularly interested in understanding how emerging technology can be leveraged for the benefit of human health.
+Drawing on a diverse skills set, I apply mixed methods from epidemiology, laboratory sciences, data science, computing & analytics to a broad range of public health problems.
+As a research methodologist, I am particularly interested in understanding how emerging technology and data sciences can be leveraged for the benefit of human health.
 Current focus-points of my work centre on the development of electronic data systems for use in health emergencies and epidemics, on scalable low-cost laboratory diagnostics and on methods for integrated surveillance of infectious diseases.
-Through funding from the NIHR and DHSC, my group has recently been providing data collection and real time analytics support to two major evaluations of Ebola vaccines in DR Congo.

 I was the principal investigator of the NIHR funded Emergency and Epidemic Data Kit project, which won the 2018 LSHTM Director's Award for Best Research Group and the 2017 LSHTM Director's Award for innovation in teaching and learning.
 I was also a co-investigator and senior data coordinator on the flagship "Tujiokowe" (DRC-EB-001) trial, a major evaluation of Janssen pharmaceuticals' heterologous two dose ebola vaccine, which wasfunded by a £22m grant from CEPI.